Head of Department:Ms L Nye BA (Sussex) PGCE (Reading)

 The Languages Department comprises both modern foreign languages - French, German, Spanish, Italian - and classics - Latin.
 French is taught to all students in Elements (Year 7).
-In Rudiments (Year 8), all students start a second foreign language - German, Spanish or Latin, which they study at least until the end of KS3.
-Italian is offered to the most able linguists as a third foreign language in Grammar (Year 9).
+In Rudiments (Year 8), all students start a second foreign language - German, Spanish, Latin or Italian which they study at least until the end of KS3.

-At KS4 the students will be able to choose one, two or even three of the languages they may have studied at KS3 as their GCSE option(s) (the study of at least one language will be compulsory at this stage).
+At KS4 the students will be able to choose one or both of the languages they may have studied at KS3 as their GCSE option(s) (the study of at least one language will be compulsory at this stage).

-In Rhetoric (Sixth Form), the students have the opportunity to continue with any of the languages they will have studied at GCSE or do a combination of any two or three if they wish.
+In Rhetoric (Sixth Form), the students have the opportunity to continue with any of the languages they have studied at GCSE or do a combination of both if they wish.
 The uptake at both AS and A2 levels has been very healthy so far and we hope to build on our present success.

-The Languages department has its own area of fully equipped classrooms, each with tape-recorder, OHP and video/DVD player and/or projector/ interactive whiteboard.
-We also have access to other College facilities such as the ICT rooms and the Library with printed periodicals and newspapers, etc. In terms of human resources, there are five full-time language teachers, three part-timers and three full-time language assistants in French, German and Spanish.
+The Languages department has its own area of fully equipped classrooms, each with speakers/projector/interactive whiteboard.
+We also have access to other College facilities such as the ICT rooms and the Library with printed periodicals and newspapers which we encourage students to read online.
+We also subscribe to various websites to support and extend our students in their language learning.
+In terms of human resources, there are five full-time language teachers, three part-timers and three full-time language assistants in French, German and Spanish.

 Gifted and Talented and Enrichment Programme